cdktf/cdktf-provider-gitlab/docs/groupVariable.python.md

 Defaults to all environment (`*`).
 Note that in Community Editions of Gitlab, values other than `*` will cause inconsistent plans.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/group_variable#environment_scope GroupVariable#environment_scope}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/group_variable#environment_scope GroupVariable#environment_scope}

 ---

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-gitlab.groupVariable.GroupVariable.Initializer.parameter.id"></a>
+##### `hidden`<sup>Optional</sup> <a name="hidden" id="@cdktf/provider-gitlab.groupVariable.GroupVariable.Initializer.parameter.hidden"></a>

-- *Type:* str
+- *Type:* typing.Union[bool, cdktf.IResolvable]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/group_variable#id GroupVariable#id}.
+If set to `true`, the value of the variable will be hidden in the CI/CD User Interface.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
+The value must meet the [hidden requirements](https://docs.gitlab.com/ci/variables/#hide-a-cicd-variable).

-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/group_variable#hidden GroupVariable#hidden}

 ---